 And that’s not all!
 In WPForms Pro, you can turn off tracking of visitor user-agent and IP addresses too.

-Finally, if you want to completely remove the risk of a data breach, you can also disable form entry storage in the paid version.
+Finally, if you want to completely remove the risk of a data breach, you can also disable form entry storage entirely.
 That way, none of your form submissions will be saved in your WordPress database.

 - Make unlimited forms